swfiua/gotu/doc/gotu.rst

 Poincaré Conjecture.

 Poincaré very much plays a part in the story told in the book, a little diversion is in order.
+More of that later.

+The book provides a gravitational model that matches galactic rotation curves, without having to resort to dark matter.

 The conjecture is about 3-dimensional spaces and states::